 Each day we stopped at an interesting restaurant for lunch and dinner, we saw the local people and our guide Ngoc would tell us about some history of the people and their customs.

 One evening we stayed at a beautiful Hotel in Lai Chau.
-It was of a very French design influence with and adjacent beer garden.
+It was a very French design influence with an adjacent beer garden.
 We had dinner and walked down the main street to find a place to eat.
-Ngoc, Holger, and myself decided to try our skills at Karaoke.
+Ngoc, Holger, and I decided to try our skills at Karaoke.
 I never thought I would be singing Hotel California in Viet Nam, but this was great.
 As it turns out, my tour mates didn’t have bad voices either.

-The next day we drove slowly thru the river bed criss crossing it several times and testing our skills of driving thru water.
+The next day we drove slowly thru the river bed crisscrossing it several times and testing our skills of driving thru the water.